 In addition to his work with the Dolby family, Pascal is currently the strategic advisor on direct and venture capital investments to Arden Road LLC (Lex Hixon Group, New York), a family office that he has advised continuously since 1996, initially as the Chief Investment Officer for the APH Group (Alexander P. Hixon family, Pasadena, California).
 Pascal currently advises three additional family organizations (two U.S., one international).
 Across its client base, the LVP team oversees over 50 active public and private portfolio companies.

 Prior to 2011, LVP invested over $200 million in venture capital companies across three VC funds under the LVP franchise between 1996 and 2007, returning over $450 million to its investors to date.

-GSA and its predecessor entities advise institutional investors (including corporate and international venture capital funds) and family offices on challenges related to due diligence, investment structure, and corporate governance, principally in direct venture capital and private equity investments.
+LG advises institutional investors and sophisticated family offices on due diligence, investment structure, and family office corporate governance, principally related to direct venture capital and private equity investments.

 Pascal is currently the Chairman of the Board of ShotSpotter, Inc. (NASDAQ:SSTI), Chairman of the board of NativeWaves GmbH (Salzburg, Austria), Vice Chairman of the board of Authentic Vision GmbH (Salzburg, Austria), a director of Mixed Dimensions, Inc., a director of GenomSys, SA (Lausanne, Switzerland), and a director of Cure Network Dolby Acceleration Partners LLC (San Francisco).
 He has served as board chairman, audit committee chairman, compensation committee chairman, and board secretary for venture-backed companies since 1996 and first served as a public company director in 1993.